 I’m all about adding Disney touches to my home for every holiday.
 But I’m also all about saving money – especially when I can make it myself.
 This Minnie Easter Wreath is not only cute and colorful, it’s cost-effective.
 I purchased all of the items needed to make the wreath at Dollar Tree, too.

 Here’s what you’ll need from Dollar Tree to make this 24″ by 24″ wreath for this Easter:

-- Five Rolls of Decorative Mesh Ribbon (6 in. by 5 yds.).
+- Five Rolls of Deco Mesh Ribbon (6 in. by 5 yds.).
 I purchased two rolls of white and one each of light blue, lavender, and pink.

 - Two 8-inch grape vine wreaths